-Work Area Subsystems (WA) - The work area (WA) is made of end-user outlets for equipment's connection, each outlet connected by a cable to a horizontal cross-connect (HC) or a Consolidation Point (CP).
+Work Area Subsystems (WA) - The work area (WA) is made of end-user outlets for equipment's connection, each outlet is connected by a cable to a horizontal cross-connect (HC) or a Consolidation Point (CP).

-Structured cabling standards specify a minimum of two outlets per work area, also two outlets for each 10 square meters of area.
-Therefore, for a work area above 10 m, four outlets should be available and for an area of 20 m or above, six outlets should be available.
+Structured cabling standards specify a minimum of two outlets per work area, and also a ratio of two outlets for each 10 square meters of area.
+Therefore, for a work area between 10 m and 20 m, four outlets should be available and for an area between 20 m and 30 m, six outlets should be available.